-Results of 2016 Advisory Vote to Approve Executive Compensation
+Results of 2017 Advisory Vote to Approve Executive Compensation

-At our 2016 Annual Meeting of shareholders, we asked our shareholders to vote to approve, on an advisory basis, our fiscal year 2015 compensation paid to our named executive officers, commonly referred to as a "say-on-pay" vote.
-Our shareholders overwhelmingly approved compensation to our named executive officers, with over 96% of votes cast in favor of our say-on-pay resolution.
-We value this positive endorsement by our shareholders of our executive compensation policies and believe that the outcome signals our shareholders' support of our compensation program.
-As a result, we continued our overall approach to compensation for fiscal 2016 by aligning pay with achievement of short- and long-term financial and strategic objectives, while providing a competitive level of compensation which is needed to recruit, retain and motivate talented executives.
+At our 2017 Annual Meeting of shareholders, we asked our shareholders to vote to approve, on an advisory basis, our fiscal year 2016 compensation paid to our named executive officers, commonly referred to as a "say-on-pay" vote.
+Our shareholders overwhelmingly approved the compensation program as set forth in our proxy statement, with over 97% of votes cast in favor of our say-on-pay resolution.
+We value this positive endorsement by our shareholders of our executive compensation policies and believe that the outcome signals our shareholders' strong support of our simple, aligned, and balanced compensation program.
+As a result, we continued our overall approach to compensation for fiscal 2017 by aligning pay with achievement of short- and long-term financial and strategic objectives, while providing a competitive level of compensation which is needed to recruit, retain and motivate talented executives.
 We value the opinions of our shareholders and will continue to consider the results from this year's and future advisory votes on executive compensation, as well as feedback received throughout the year, when making compensation decisions for our named executive officers.